 I’m not saying that these things are morally justified in all cases.
 There is no ‘correct’ way to deal with not being able to see your kids as much, in my opinion, but some methods can definitely be more resourceful for you than others.

-So, when you’re a single dad and you’re struggling to see your kids, you’re having financial stress due to the breakup or you’re battling through the court system/mediation, you have your good days and your bad days.
+When you’re a single dad and you’re struggling to see your kids, you’re having financial stress due to the breakup or you’re battling through the court system/mediation, you have your good days and bad days.
 But the good days aren’t really good days, they’re just days that you survived without any major breakdowns or slumps happening.

 So, fair to say that when Father’s day rolls around each year it certainly can amplify things, both good and bad.

 It’s not only the fact that we may not be to see our kids on Father’s day, it’s much more.
 Deep down it becomes a reflection of the man that we have become and the life that we now lead.